nikita080428/mail-2.0/README.md

 # mail-2.0
-Training project on working with flex grid
+Training project on working with flex grid and the skills of working with the GIT hub under the guidance of a technical assignment
 ____
 ## Very Thanks
 **Alexandru AKA MSHP Assistant for helping and curating the project.**